MicrosoftDocs/customer-insights/ci-docs/data/real-time-web-personalization-overview.md

 Customer Insights - Data uses cookies to identify returning visitors so profiles continue to get enhanced over time, even when a visitor ends a web session and comes back.
 The expiration for a cookieId is rolling one year, meaning the one year expiration is refreshed every time the customer visits your website.

-If the customer aunthenticates on your website, Customer Insights - Data merges their unknown profile with their known profile in real time.
+If the customer authenticates on your website, Customer Insights - Data merges their unknown profile with their known profile in real time.
 For example, you have a known customer named Abbie in Customer Insights - Data who registered their profile in person.
 When Abbie visits your website for the first time, a new unknown profile is created for Abbie and all their web interactions are tracked to that profile.
 When Abbie authenticates on your website, their unknown profile automatically merges with their known profile.

 This means: